It is such a joy to do something to help our needy world.

 Put in our 6th water system in a village in the Miskito Coast.

-In August we sent funding to help put on another room to better serve this family.
+We sent funding to help put on another room to better serve this family.

 She is real happy with her blessing.